kylama/Kyla-Shivani-Music-Genre-Categorization/README.md

 # Music Genre Categorization Model

-This k-nearest neighbors classification machine learning model intakes 10 features of a song (danceability, energy, key, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo) and predicts the genre of a song.
+This k-nearest neighbors classification machine learning model intakes 10 features of a song (danceability, energy, key, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo) and predicts the genre of the song.

 ## Training and Testing